EU increases pressure on Facebook, Google and Twitter over user terms

 The authorities have the power to issue fines if the companies fail to comply.

-Representatives of Facebook and Twitter did not respond immediately to emailed requests for comment and a Google spokesman declined to make immediate comment.
+Twitter did not respond immediately to an emailed request for comment and a Google spokesman declined to make immediate comment.

+Facebook said it believes that the company is compliant with EU law but recognised that its terms could be made easier to understand and would work to meet the authorities' concerns.

 The U.S. trio were given until July 20 to submit new proposals, which need to be implemented by the end of September, the letters said.